rugantio/NLP_fbtrex/README.md

 #Create new customized kernel
 python -m ipykernel install --user --name=nlp
 ```
-To use this kernel launch Jupyter in the traditional way: *jupyter-notebook nlp*.
+To use this kernel launch Jupyter in the traditional way: "*jupyter-notebook nlp*".
 A new local webpage will open in your browser.
 From the navigation bar pick *Kernel -> Change Kernel -> nlp*.

-## Contribute
+## Contributing
 There are many ways of contributing to NLP analysis on Facebook!
 You can help the fbtrex project to build new datasets and write a notebook about it.
 If you speak a different language than English, please consider improving SpaCy's language support.